-

 Mao Xie (毛蟹) – "Hairy Crab": A Famous Oolong Tea from Anxi

-Mao Xie (毛蟹, máo xiè) , which translates as "Hairy Crab," is one of the most famous and revered oolongs from Anxi County, located in the south of China's Fujian Province.
-This lightly fermented oolong, which is also referred to as "turquoise" or "jade" tea due to the shade of its leaves, attracts attention not only with its intriguing name, but also with its rich taste, aroma, and interesting brewing process.
+Mao Xie (毛蟹, máo xiè) , which translates as "Hairy Crab," is one of the most famous and revered oolongs from Anxi County, located in the southern part of China's Fujian Province.
+This lightly fermented oolong, also referred to as "turquoise" or "jade" tea due to the leaf's hue, attracts attention not only for its intriguing name but also for its rich flavor, aroma, and interesting brewing process.

 Origin: Anxi – "city of endless spring"

-Anxi County, Mao Xie's birthplace, is a legendary place for oolong tea production.
-Its unique climate conditions – high humidity, frequent fogs and no sudden temperature changes – have earned it the nickname "the city of endless spring."
-There are no severe winter frosts or sweltering summer heat, creating ideal conditions for growing delicate tea leaves.
+Anxi County, Mao Xie's birthplace, is a legendary oolong tea production site.
+Its unique climate—high humidity, frequent fog, and a lack of extreme temperature fluctuations—has earned it the nickname "the city of endless spring."
+Free from severe winter frosts and sweltering summer heat, it creates ideal conditions for growing delicate tea leaves.

 Appearance: "crabs" in a cup

-The tea owes its unusual name to the appearance of the dry leaf.
-Mao Xie tea leaves are tightly twisted and consist of two or three upper leaves with a small stalk.
-You can see barely noticeable white fluff on them ("Bai Hao").
-It is this shape, reminiscent of small furry crabs, that gave the tea its name.
-The color of the dry leaf varies from light green to bluish-dark green.
-When brewed, the leaves open, demonstrating their integrity, density and elasticity.
+This tea owes its unusual name to the appearance of the dried leaves.
+Mao Xie tea leaves are tightly twisted and consist of two or three outer leaves with a small stalk.
+They have a subtle white hair ("Bai Hao").
+It is this shape, reminiscent of small furry crabs, that gives the tea its name.
+The color of the dried leaves ranges from light green to bluish-dark green.
+When brewed, the leaves open, revealing their integrity, density, and elasticity.

 Aroma and taste: gradual unfolding and the magic of change

-Mao Xie is a tea that does not reveal all its secrets at once.
-Its taste develops gradually, leaving a pleasant velvety aftertaste.
-The peculiarity of this oolong is its variability.
-With each new steeping, the taste and aroma are transformed, as if by magic: delicate floral notes can be replaced by juicy fruity ones, and vice versa.
-The process of brewing Mao Xie is a separate pleasure, including an assessment of the aroma of the heated leaf, as well as the aromas from a full and empty bowl, which are noticeably different.
+Mao Xie is a tea that doesn't reveal all its secrets right away.
+Its flavor develops gradually, leaving a pleasant, velvety aftertaste.
+The distinguishing feature of this oolong is its versatility.
+With each new steeping, the flavor and aroma are transformed, as if by magic: delicate floral notes can give way to juicy fruity ones, and vice versa.
+The process of brewing Mao Xie is a distinct pleasure, involving appreciating the aroma of the warmed leaves, as well as the noticeably different aromas from a full and empty cup.

 Beneficial properties